Krakenar/Krakenar/backend/README.md

 - `ENCRYPTION_KEY`: the encryption key used by the platform.
 It should be 32-characters long (256 bits), including lowercase and uppercase letters, digits and special characters as well.
 - `ERROR_EXPOSE_DETAIL`: a boolean value indicating whether or not to expose detail for `500 Internal Server Error`.
 Should not be enabled in Production environment for security purposes.
 - `PASSWORDS_PBKDF2_ALGORITHM`: the hashing algorithm for PBKDF2 passwords.
 Defaults to `HMACSHA256`.
 - `PASSWORDS_PBKDF2_HASH_LENGTH`: the hash length (in bytes) for PBKDF2.
-When not specified, will defaut to salt length.
+When not specified, will default to salt length.
 - `PASSWORDS_PBKDF2_ITERATIONS`: the hashing iterations for PBKDF2 passwords.
 Defaults to 600000.
 - `PASSWORDS_PBKDF2_SALT_LENGTH`: the salt length (in bytes) for PBKDF2 passwords.
 Defaults to 32 (256 bits).
 - `SQLCONNSTR_Krakenar`: the Microsoft SQL Server connection string.
+- `SWAGGER_ENABLED`: a boolean value indicating whether or not to enable Swagger UI.
+Should not be enabled in Production environment for security purposes.
+Defaults to `false`.